-Article 6: Competition Types
+6. Competition Types

 - 6.1 Online competitions may be played under the following formats: - 6.1.1 An "Online chess competition" event without specific player supervision, possibly automated by a playing zone without the supervision of an arbiter.
 "Online chess" is the most generic term for Internet chess games.
-The regulations of this kind of events are specified by the playing zones. - 6.1.2 "Online Chess with supervision" competition is an event where players are remotely supervised by an arbiter. (see Part III a). - 6.1.3 "Hybrid chess" competition is an event where all players are physically supervised by an arbiter, while they play online (see Part III b) - 6.2 The competition regulations shall specify the kind of competition listed in Article 6.1.
+The regulations of this kind of competitions are specified by the playing zones. - 6.1.2 "Online Chess with supervision" competition is an event where players are remotely supervised by an arbiter (see Part III a).
+Players can be supervised by the arbiter using Video Conference System. - 6.1.3 "Hybrid chess" competition is an event where all players a physically supervised by an arbiter, while they play online (see Part III b) - 6.2 The competition regulations shall specify the kind of competition listed in Article 6.1.